rust-lang/leadership-council/roles/rust-foundation-project-director.md

   - Delivering a "Project Director Update" in board meetings (and similarly in Leadership Council meetings if requested).
   - Publishing summaries of Foundation board meetings for the Project.
   - Meeting with the Foundation staff on a regular basis.
-  - Acting in the best interests of the Rust Foundation, as required as Directors by Delaware law.
+  - Acting in the best interests of the Rust Foundation, as required of Directors by Delaware law.
   - Maintaining a familiarity with the By-laws of the Rust Foundation.
   - Abiding by the [Rust Foundation Director Roles & Responsibilities].